Liberal democracy: Better information on and corrections of problems

-Reduction of Corruption
+Reduction of corruption

-Research by the World Bank suggests that political institutions are extremely important in determining the prevalence of corruption: (long term) democracy, parliamentary systems, political stability and freedom of the press are all associated with lower corruption.
+Research by the World Bank suggests that political institutions are extremely important in determining the prevalence of corruption.
+Democracy, parliamentary systems, political stability and freedom of the press are all associated with lower rates of corruption.
 Freedom of information legislation is important for accountability and transparency.
-The Indian Right to Information Act "has already engendered mass movements in the country that is bringing the lethargic, often corrupt bureaucracy to its knees and changing power equations completely".
+For example, the Indian Right to Information Act "has already engendered mass movements in the country that is bringing the lethargic, often corrupt bureaucracy to its knees and changing power equations completely".